munificent/craftinginterpreters/book/hash-tables.md

 ^code table-find-string-h (1 before, 2 after)

-The implementation looks like this:
+The implementation looks like so:

 ^code table-find-string

-It looks like we copy-pasted `findEntry()`.
+It appears we have copy-pasted `findEntry()`.
 There is a lot of redundancy, but also a couple of key differences.
 First, we pass in the raw character array of the key we're looking for instead of an ObjString.
 At the point that we call this, we haven't created an ObjString yet.